morheus9/airflow/README.md

 ### Connect to Virtual Machine

-This module creates a virtual machine in Yandex Compute Cloud.

-1.  **Navigate to the root directory or your instance module directory:**  If you have a separate module using the `instance` module, navigate to that.
-Otherwise, you can adapt the root `tf` directory.

-2.  **Make sure you have the required variables defined.**  See `tf/modules/instance/README.md` for details.
-You'll need a VPC network and subnet.
-You may need to create those separately if you don't already have them.
-Also, make sure you have a public SSH key available.

-3.  **Initialize Terraform:**
+- **Connect to the VM:** After the deployment is complete, connect to the virtual machine using SSH.

     ```bash
-    terraform init
-    ```

-4.  **Plan the deployment:**

-    ```bash
-    terraform plan
-    ```

-5.  **Apply the configuration:**

-    ```bash
-    terraform apply
-    ```

-6.  **Connect to the VM:** After the deployment is complete, connect to the virtual machine using SSH.

-    ```bash
     ssh $(terraform output -raw user)@$(terraform output -raw external_ip) -i ~/.ssh/tf-cloud-init
     ```

-    Replace `~/.ssh/tf-cloud-init` with the path to your SSH private key.
-The username is typically defined in the variables, such as `ansible`.

 ## Variables

 The following environment variables are used by the Terraform modules: